 This feature helps improve functionality, usability, privacy, and productivity.
-Here is a complete guide on how to install and manage Google Chrome extensions on a Chromebook.
+Here’s a complete guide on how to install and manage Google Chrome extensions on a Chromebook.
 So, without further ado, let’s get started.

-3. After you have found an extension you want to add, select the extension and click Add to Chrome to add it to your browser.
-For instance, if I want to install the vidIQ extension, I will search for it and click the Add to Chrome button.
+3. After you’ve found an extension you want to add, select the extension and click Add to Chrome to add it to your browser.
+For instance, if I want to install the Keyword Surfer extension, I’ll search for it and click the Add to Chrome button.

 4. After that, a confirmation window will pop up.
 To confirm, click on the Add Extension button.
 It will be installed on your Chrome browser.

 So, this way you can install a Chrome extension on your Chromebook to add functionality and enhance your working environment on your Chromebook.
 Now, let’s discuss how to manage them.

 You can add/install Chrome extensions on your Chromebook to enhance your browsing experience.
 Once you have installed Google Chrome extensions on your Chromebook, you can manage the extensions from the extension page settings.

 To manage all the installed extensions on Google Chrome.
 You can follow the following steps:

 1. Open the extension page.
 To open the extension page, click the menu icon(three dots) at the top right of Chrome, and select the Extensions option.

 2. Then, click on the Manager Extensions option from the context menu.